White Chocolate Ganache for Covering Cakes (2 Ingredients, 5 Mins)

 Ingredients and substitutes

 However, if for some reason you are unable to use cream, you can use thick coconut cream.
 The best way to make thick coconut cream is to place it in the fridge for a couple of hours.
-The liquid will get separate from the fat.
+The liquid will get separated from the fat.
 Then, open the can and carefully only pick the thick cream from the top.

-Hot cream method
+1. Hot cream method

 - Place chocolate in a heatproof bowl – and set aside.